mobimeo/fs2-gtfs/site/docs/documentation/rules/dsl/external/index.md

  1. Using the `RuleParser` combinators from the `com.mobimeo.gtfs.rules.syntax` package.
  2. Using the string interpolators provided in the `com.mobimeo.gtfs.rules.syntax.lexicals` package.

-**Note:** Rules parsed with the external DSL are effect free, only rules with [`Id`][cats-id] are generated.
+**Note:** Rules parsed with the external DSL are effect free, only `Pure` rules are generated.
 The effectful rules only come from the ones using anonymous scala functions, which cannot be expressed with the DSL.

 ### Using the `RuleParser` class directly